openservicemesh/osm/docs/content/docs/development_guide.md

     - `smi/` - SMI client, informer, caches and tools
     - `tests/` - test fixtures and other functions to make unit testing easier
     - `trafficpolicy/` - SMI related types
+  - `wasm/` - Source for a WebAssembly-based Envoy extension
 </details>

 The Open Service Mesh controller is written in Go.